mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This setting limits the ability for the Mattermost server to make untrusted requests within its local network.
 A request is considered "untrusted" when it's made on behalf of a client.
 The following features make untrusted requests and are affected by this setting:

-- Integrations using webhooks, slash commands or message actions.
+- Integrations using webhooks, slash commands, or message actions.
 This prevents them from requesting endpoints within the local network.
 - Link previews.
 When a link to a local network address is posted in a chat message, this prevents a link preview from being displayed.
 - The `local image proxy <https://docs.mattermost.com/administration/image-proxy.html#local-image-proxy>`_.
 If the local image proxy is enabled, images located on the local network cannot be used by integrations or posted in chat messages.